The Breakdown of Asian Gangs in America

 Asian Gangs: New York

-Crime in today’s Chinatown, or in other New York Asian communities like Sunset Park of Brooklyn or Flushing of Queens, is almost non-existence as Asian gangs have become a rarity, as being part of a gang or any criminal enterprise has become less and less profitable.
+Crime in today’s Chinatown, or in other New York Asian communities like Sunset Park of Brooklyn or Flushing of Queens, is almost non-existence as Asian gangs have become a rarity.
+Currently, being part of a gang or any criminal enterprise has become less and less profitable from previous eras.

-The heroin trade that originated from Asia’s golden triangle has become defeated by the Mexican cartels, and gambling is not as successful, due to more legal and upscale gambling establishments have become attractive.
+The heroin trade that originated from Asia’s golden triangle has now become defeated by the Mexican cartels.
+Another lucrative outlet was gambling, which has also become not as successful, mainly due to the access to more legal and upscale gambling establishments.

-The more modern day and up-to-date gangs of New York City, at least long after the 1930s, were the Ghost Shadows, Flying Dragons, Tung On, White Tigers, and the Fuk Ching.
+The more modern day and up-to-date gangs of New York City, at least long after the 1930s, were the likes of Ghost Shadows, Flying Dragons, Tung On, White Tigers, and the Fuk Ching.

 Asian Gangs: Philadelphia, Minnesota, Wisconsin, & Seattle

-Located in South Philly is one of the largest Southeast Asian populations, a community of primarily Cambodians and Vietnamese.
-Asians of South Philly are in several sections, a neighborhood known as Little Cambodia, 7th and 6th streets, and scattered in a few sections west of Broad Street like 15th Street.
+Located in South Philly is one of the largest Southeast Asian populated neighborhoods, a community of primarily Cambodians and Vietnamese.
+Asians of South Philly are in several sections, a neighborhood known as Little Cambodia, 7th and 6th streets, and scattered in several sections west of Broad Street like 15th Street.
 Starting during the 1990s, and continuing into the 2000s, there has been a presence of Asian gangs, like the Red Scorpions and Tiny Rascals.

 The reputation of Asian gangs in Minneapolis, St. Paul, and even smaller cities like La Crosse, Wisconsin have become well documented, with rival Asian gangs often having had disputes with each other, terrorizing themselves and their community.